getodk/governance/README.md

 In the case of changes proposed by an existing Committer, an additional Committer is required for review.

-Committers should elevate significant or controversial modifications to the TSC for discussion.
-The TSC should seek to achieve consensus on the question and offer its recommendation.
+Committers should elevate significant or controversial modifications to the TAB for discussion.
+The TAB should seek to achieve consensus on the question and offer its recommendation.

 As Get ODK Inc. has commit access and controls the release process for all tools, it effectively has final say on any code changes.
 The above procedures are designed to foster a collaborative, community-oriented process, and should be followed in most cases.

 ## Roadmap

 A "project roadmap" is the plan of upcoming changes to a project's code.
-In ODK projects, the Get ODK Inc. and the TSC collaborate to set the roadmap.
+In ODK projects, the Get ODK Inc. and the TAB collaborate to set the roadmap.
 Suitability of items for the roadmap is determined by community need and the availability of resources to support development.

 As stated above, anybody may submit a pull request against any of the repositories.
 The change approval section above covers how such pull requests may be approved.
-It should be noted, though, that major changes to the project stand a much better chance of being accepted if they are on the roadmap and/or if Get ODK Inc. and the TSC have agreed in advance they are a good fit for the project and that the chosen design and implementation stategy are suitable.
+It should be noted, though, that major changes to the project stand a much better chance of being accepted if they are on the roadmap and/or if Get ODK Inc. and the TAB have agreed in advance they are a good fit for the project and that the chosen design and implementation stategy are suitable.

 ## Tools